Showing posts with label truth. Show all posts

 I understand the context is about producing fruit as we faithfully await God's promise according to prophecy.
 What about Christians who work applying the law?
 Galatians 3:10-12.

-"For as many as are of the works of the law are under the curse; for it is written, "Cursed is everyone who does not continue in all things which are written in the book of the law, to do them."
-But that no one is justified by the law in the sight of God is evident, for "the just shall live by faith."
-Yet the law is not of faith, but "the man who does them shall live by them."
+For as many as are of the works of the law are under the curse; for it is written, “Cursed is everyone who does not continue in all things which are written in the book of the law, to do them.”
+But that the law justifies no one in the sight of God is evident, for “the just shall live by faith.”
+Yet the law is not of faith, but “the man who does them shall live by them.”

 Observing the law will not bring salvation; only the work of Christ on the cross does.
 What about the law of science?
 Is it sufficient to dismiss God’s word since it does not scientifically provide evidence?
 Are we Christian cherry-picking?
 The Bible shows miracles, phenomena that are unexplained scientifically.
 Are we ashamed to declare God’s miracles (blessings) without proof?
 Are these miracles only for children’s fairy tale stories?